CIF-Rochester/LabAccountRequest/README.md

 - [ ] Email verification for lab account requests
   - Blocked on restrictions from SES sandbox

+## Development

+First, follow the [AWS Configuration Steps](#AWS_Configuration) in a test AWS account (or production: this is CIF, does it really matter?).

+To set up the project for development:

+1. Create a venv:

+    Install python3 venv according to your platforms instructions.
+Create the venv with `python3 -m venv .venv`

+2. Activate it with `source .venv/bin/activate`.
+If you are not using bash, look for instructions for your platform.

+3. Install dependencies with `pip3 -r requirements.txt`

+4. Create and configure a `.env` file: `cp sample.env .env` and fill out each key with a correct value. **Never commit the .env file**

+4. Start the development server with `python3 main.py`.

 ## Deploying

 ### AWS Configuration